LawRato

 CAN A POLICE-OFFICER MAKE AN ARREST UNDER SECTION 354, IPC WITHOUT WARRANT?

-Yes, a police officer can arrest a person suspected to have committed an offence under Section 354, IPC without warrant from the Court (a warrant is a Court-order authorising a police officer to carry out an arrest).
+Yes, a police officer can arrest a person suspected to have committed an offence under Section 354, IPC without a court warrant as an offence under IPC 354 is a cognizable offence.

 Connect with an expert lawyer for your legal issue